NREL/T3CO/README.md

 ## Usage

 **T3CO** is a general framework allowing a user to determine the total cost of ownership (TCO) of a FASTSim vehicle (paired with a FASTSim DriveCycle(s) for determining fuel efficiency).
-The user can also determine performance of gradability, acceleration, and range.
+The user can also determine performance of gradeability, acceleration, and range.
 In addition to straight TCO computation there is also the option to optimize a vehicle powertrain such that it meets performance optional targets while also optionally minimizing TCO.

 ## Installation
 T3CO is available on PyPI and as a public access GitHub repository.
 This gives the user two ways of installing the T3CO Python Package.